 Jan Jelle de Boer, called Jelle by his friends, is a 27-year-old design-enthusiast from Amsterdam.
-Besides starting his own company at age 19, and working for clients such as The Walt Disney Company and Stage Entertainment, he has a great passion for Theater, Design and Photography.
+Besides starting his own company at age 19, and working for clients such as The Walt Disney Company and Stage Entertainment, he has a great passion for Theater, Design, and Photography.
 The combination of self-leadership and passion was what introduced and finally brought him to Hyper Island.

 After High School, Jelle went straight to The Theater School in Rotterdam to pursue his dream of working in the entertainment industry.
-While studying, he realised that besides theater, he also had a deep interest in design.
+While studying, he realized that besides theater, he also had a deep interest in design.
 That’s how he started his own company.

 “I taught myself all the skills I needed.
 But I still really wanted to work for Stage Entertainment.”

 Jelle finally landed an internship at his dream employer during the final semester of his Bachelor.
 When he finished, he wanted to continue working there, but they couldn’t offer him long-term employment.
 Instead, Jelle decided to continue studying at a traditional university in Breda.

 “The Theater School was not a traditional school, but this university was.
 Theory, books, huge classrooms.
 I absolutely hated it.
 I quit after a few months and concentrated on freelancing instead.
 That way I could at least work with the things I was passionate about.
 Then I got lucky and was offered a short-term position a Stage Entertainment.”

 Jelle worked as an assistant Casting director and later had some other short-term positions.
 Finally, the Creative Director he had been working with previously asked him to become his personal assistant.